samcartersmith/cds/docs/release/cds-packages.md

 In certain special cases we may decide to update CDS for our consumers.
 [This](https://github.cbhq.net/consumer/react-native/pull/8067) is an example of how we would update the retail app to use an updated version of the CDS package.
 Please see directions below on how to manually deploy a CDS bump to the CB Alpha app.

+## Manually Testing Local Builds in Consumer Apps

+## Create a Tarball

+You can create a local build by creating a tar ball [go/how-to-tarball](https://docs.google.com/document/d/1yF8IkgLI53l7t9z0lq7wktbYIhxrf8ohAY3J0PCkZRY/edit) and then install the tar bundle in a consuming repo and update the `package.json` to reference the local file.

-## Manually Releasing @cbhq/cds-mobile to CB Alpha
+### Testing cds-mobile in CB Alpha

 Sometimes we want to test updates to the `@cbhq/cds-mobile` package in the `react-native` retail app.
 You can deploy a branch to CB Alpha without merging to `master` via [firebase](https://buildkite.com/coinbase/retail-rn-ios-firebase-delivery).
-Follow the directions [here](https://confluence.coinbase-corp.com/pages/viewpage.action?pageId=1243176705#:~:text=scheduled%20release%20train.-,Alpha%20Builds%20from%20custom%20branches,-Sometimes%2C%20it%20is).
+Follow the directions at [go/how-to-tarball](https://docs.google.com/document/d/1yF8IkgLI53l7t9z0lq7wktbYIhxrf8ohAY3J0PCkZRY/edit).

+## Create an Alpha release

+If you want to cut an alpha release you'll need to create a protected branch.
+This will allow you to deploy releases via Codeflow.
+Add the branch to `secure.branches` to `codeflow.yml`.
+This is required to make a branch deployable.

+The branch name must be prefixed with `alpha-`, otherwise Github won't protect it with a Duo 2FA push.

 ## More Release Information